LeeHowes/CPP/executor_compromise_the_return.md

 A particular executor may decide to perform both task creation _and_ task submission in its `make_value_task`.
 This would be _eager_.
 Another may decide to only do task creation in its `make_value_task` and do task submission in the `submit` method of the returned `Sender`.
 That would be _lazy_.

 Generic code that uses executors must assume the lazy case and call `submit` on the sender, even though it may do nothing more than attach a (possibly empty) continuation.
+It must also assume that the work associated with a task may start as eagerly as the call to `make_value_task` itself.

 ## Why is lazy execution important?